binkley/homebrewery-files/witch.md

 Every Witch has a place they call their own: a valley, village, forest, coast, sea, or patch of moorland.
 It may be no more than a day&rsquo;s walk across, but you belong to it and it belongs to you.

+While in your home territory:

-- While within your home territory, **difficult terrain does not slow your group’s travel**.
+- **Difficult terrain** does not slow your group&rsquo;s travel.
-- You also gain advantage on _Wisdom (Survival)_ and _Intelligence (Nature)_ checks made to forage, track, or recall lore about this land.
+- When you make _Intelligence (History)_, _Intelligence (Nature)_, or _Wisdom (Survival)_ checks related to your home territory, you can replace the d20 roll with a 20.

+You can use this feature two times, and you regain all expended uses when you finish a long rest.
+:
 The DM and player should decide together what constitutes your home territory when becoming a Witch suitable to your background and backstory.
-Over a lifetime, a Witch may come to belong to more than one place.
-Each time you live and work in a new community for a year or more, your DM may let you claim it as an additional home territory.
+Over a lifetime, a Witch may find more than one place to call home.
+Each time you live and work in a new area for a year or more, your DM may let you claim that new area as an additional home territory for this feature.

 #### Level 1: Witch Armor